OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 #### OpenDreamKit statistics for period 15/03 to 24/04/2017:

 - 1119 visits
-- 38% read more than one page
+- 38% of them read more than one page
 - 2m15sc of average visiting time

 --